Devanshhuuu/Git-Repository/README.md

 16. 'Remote connection' -> it  helps you to link two git repositories for uploading and downloading changes from each otherwise

-17. ' git remote rm <name of remote>' -> this command deletes a remote connection
+17. 'git remote rm <name of remote>' -> this command deletes a remote connection

-18. ' git remote rename <oldname> <newname>' -> this command renames the git remote
+18. 'git remote rename <oldname> <newname>' -> this command renames the git remote

-19. 'git remote add <name of remote> <link of remote> ' -> this commmand helps us to add a new link to the remote repo and give a name to it
+19. 'git remote add <name of remote> <link of remote>' -> this commmand helps us to add a new link to the remote repo and give a name to it

 NOTE : the name of the remote connection is always used to establish communnication between repos.